krokedil/klarna-payments-for-woocommerce/readme.txt

 == Changelog ==
+= 2024.04.22    - version 3.5.0 =
+* Feature       - On-site messaging is now part of the Klarna Payments plugin.
+With this change we've moved to the new Web SDK and resolved deprecation warnings.
+* Tweak         - Redacted sensitive information from the log.
+* Fix           - Fixed an issue where multiple KEC buttons would appear on a variable product page every time the user picked a different variant option.
+* Fix           - Moved to client_key which should resolve the client_id deprecation warning.

 = 2024.04.02    - version 3.4.2 =
 * Fix           - Retrieve the currency from the order where applicable.
 This should enhance compatibility with custom currency switchers.
 * Fix           - Prevent order from being processed more than once through callbacks.